Dr. Cheryl Serr

 Note: We accept most major insurance policies.
 Our nurse practioners do NOT appear on insurance company list as providers because they are automatically a provider if Dr. Serr is a provider.
 If you want to be sure if our practice takes your insurance, call the number on the back of your card and ask if Dr. Serr is a provider.
 Check by name (Dr. Cheryl Serr) or tax ID number (68-0435436).

-Note: We are currently only accepting NEW patients who have an insurance with which we are a contracted, in-network provider.
+Note: In general, we are currently only accepting NEW patients who have an insurance with which we are a contracted, in-network provider.
 If you are an existing patient of our practice and lose your insurance, please call the office.
 You may have the option of being seen as a CASH pay patient.

 Anthem, Aetna, Allstate – through Aetna, APWU (American Postal Workers – through Cigna), AARP (American Assoc of Retired Persons – through United), Cigna, Delta, First Health Coventry, GEHA, Health Net, Humana, MultiPlan, Pacific Life, Pers Choice, Pers Select, Prudent Buyer, United (including Core, Choice, Nexus, Charter, Select) – PPOs YES (EPOs and HMOs – NO).
 We are in-network for most (but not every) PPO version of these insurance plans.

 Trans Choice Plus – NO. Patients CANNOT be seen as a cash pay patient.

 Covered California : Blue Cross and HealthNet (aka “Obamacare”) – YES.

-Blue Shield – PPOs YES (EPOs and HMOs – NO, with one exception below.
+Blue Shield – PPOs YES (EPO and HMOs – NO, with one exception below.
 Covered California – NO).

 We are in-network for most (but not every) Blue Shield PPO insurance plans.